tymyrddin/red-app/source/docs/pal/os.md

 [This lab](https://portswigger.net/web-security/os-command-injection/lab-blind-out-of-band) contains a blind OS command injection vulnerability in the feedback function.

 The application executes a shell command containing the user-supplied details.
 The command is executed asynchronously and has no effect on the application's response.
-It is not possible to redirect output into a location that you can access.
-However, you can trigger out-of-band interactions with an external domain.
+It is not possible to redirect output into a location that is accessible.
+However, it is possible to trigger out-of-band interactions with an external domain.

 ### Proof of Concept